oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 The [[JADN Specification](#jadn-v10)] conformance statement (section 7) separates the definition of JADN into "Core JADN" (sections 3.1, 3.2, 4, and 6) and "JADN Extensions" (section 3.3).
-Section 3.3 explains that extensions "make type definitions more compact or support the Don't Repeat Yourself (DRY) software design principle.
+Section&nbsp;3.3 explains that extensions "make type definitions more compact or support the Don't Repeat Yourself (DRY) software design principle.
 Extensions are syntactic sugar that can be replaced by core definitions without changing their meaning."